cochr111/My-First-CRUD/README.md

 ### Step 3: Ensure The File Structure Is In Place

 You'll want to make sure the files are in the right folders and in the right place.
-I have included a .zip for download.
+I have included  CRUD.zip for download which includes the proper file structure.

-The Original code used tables and look circa 2002.
-I updated it with Bootstrap and now it looks a lot better.
+The original code used tables and look circa 2002.
+I updated it with Bootstrap and now I think it looks a lot better.

 ### Original Code Taken From